LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.47.0
+*Released*: ??
+November 2022
+* Remove fortawesome dependencies
+    * Replaced all usages of FontAwesomeIcon with spans that use the appropriate classes
+* Remove CollapsiblePanel component
+* Convert some components to FC
+* Refactor DomainRowWarning

 ### version 2.246.2
 *Released*: 9 November 2022
 * Merge release22.11-SNAPSHOT to develop: